drewwhis/alabama-first-lego-league/2020-2021/challenge/judging.md

 ## Schedule

 Judging sessions will follow this format at both qualifiers and the championship.
+You can find these details [on the flowchart](https://firstinspiresst01.blob.core.windows.net/first-game-changers/fll-challenge/Judging-Session-for-Teams.pdf), as well.

 - 2 Minutes: Team Welcome
 - 5 Minutes: Innovation Project Presentation